Duckz-org/duckz.org/README.md

-# Cyberstrike.nl
+# Duckz.org

-Homepage for CyberStrike built using Astro and deployed using Github pages.
+Homepage for Duckz.org built using Astro and deployed using Github pages.